mmuramatsu/sigil/README.md

 Sigil is a command-line tool written in Rust that verifies the integrity of a file by comparing its actual file type with its declared file type (based on the file extension).
 It identifies the actual file type by reading the file's "magic numbers" (the first few bytes of the file) and comparing them against a database of known file signatures.

 This tool is useful for detecting files that have been misnamed or intentionally disguised with a misleading file extension.
+For directory scans, Sigil now leverages **parallel processing** for enhanced performance.

 ## How It Works